rudderlabs/rudderstack-docs/destinations/klaviyo.md

 );
 ```

 In the above snippet, RudderStack captures all the information related to the screen being viewed, along with any additional info associated with that screen view event.
+In destination the above screen call will be shown as -  "Sample Screen Name: " along with the properties.

 {% hint style="info" %}
 Note that `screen` calls are only supported in the RudderStack cloud mode integration.
 To know more about the difference between Cloud mode and Device mode in RudderStack, read the [RudderStack connection modes](https://docs.rudderstack.com/get-started/rudderstack-connection-modes) guide.